nununo/pyVela2017/README.md

 > Important: multiple network connections are accepted simultaneously; no effort to authenticate or limit the amount of connections is made.

 **Web based network monitoring and control**

 * Point a web browser to http://\<raspberry-pi-IP\>:\<port\>/, where <port> is defined by `inputs.web.port` in the configuration (defaults to 8080).
-* Monitor the realtime "wind sensor" reading in the top left chart.
+* Monitor the real-time "wind sensor" reading in the top left chart.
+* Observe the "agd" thresholds and click them to adjust.
 * Track log messages on the top right pane.
 * Use the buttons on the bottom to trigger video level changes.